 Ride 28.7 kilometers gaining 1,759 meters at 6.1% average grade.

-Sveti Jure is the highest peak in the second highest peak in Biokovo which is the second highest mountain range in Croatia.
+Sveti Jure is the highest peak in the second highest peak in Biokovo, which is the second highest mountain range in Croatia.
 Sveti Jure is the highest road in Croatia.
-This bicycle climb is exceptional, along a narrow winding road with many giant hairpin curves, some with blind corners - so, beware.
+This bicycle climb is exceptional, along a narrow winding road with many giant hairpin curves, some with blind corners.
+Riders, beware.

 #9 OF 10 WORLD’S MOST SCENIC BIKE CLIMBS